Troop for Girls

 Here's how to be considered for a position.
 First read the job descriptions, qualifications, and job responsibilities.
 Then decide what you want to do and talk it over with your parents.
 You can also talk it over with other Scouts who have served in that position.
 Finally, get a troop job application form, fill it out, have your parent(s) read and sign it and turn it in.

 So, are you ready to "Lead the way"?
 We sure hope so!

-Troop 29 meets every Thursday during the year at 7:00 PM at the Rocklin Community Center on 5th Street.
+Troop 29 meets every Thursday excluding holidays during the year at 7:00 PM at the Rocklin Community Center on 5th Street.

 Webelos and perspective new Scouts and family members are always invited to visit during our Thursday night meetings.

-Email the Scoutmaster if possible, in order for us to have available additional information about our Troop during your visit.
+Contact the Scoutmaster under Contacts menu above, in order for us to have available additional information about our Troop during your visit.